ZibanPirate/hey-cli/README.md

 ## Install

 > [!WARNING]
-> For now, this only works for Fish shell on macOS, see https://github.com/ZibanPirate/hey-cli/issues/1 for other shell/OS combos
+> For now, this only works for Fish and Zsh shells on macOS, see https://github.com/ZibanPirate/hey-cli/issues/1 for other shell/OS combos

 **Unix-like Systems (Linux, macOS):**